textcreationpartnership/A03388/README.md

 ##Content Summary##

 #####Front#####
-Eliosto LIBIDINOSO: Described in two Bookes: VVherein Their imminent dangers are declared, who guidi

 1. To the Right Honourable, and truly ennobled Lord, Philip Herbert, Earle of Mountgomery, and Baron of Shurland, &c.
 Iohn Hind wisheth all happinesse that either this world affoords, or the heavens conteine.

 1. Ad Lectorem.